hmcs10/DSA-Cheat-Sheet/sorting.md

     int left = low;      // starting index of left half of arr int right = mid + 1;   // starting index of right half of arr

-    //storing elements in the temporary array in a sorted manner//
+    //storing elements in the temporary array in a sorted manner

     while (left <= mid && right <= high) {
         if (arr[left] <= arr[right]) {